shawnsihyunlee/shawnsihyunlee/README.md

 **Shawn Sihyun Lee**

-B.S. in Computer Science + Machine Learning @ Carnegie Mellon's School of Computer Science.
+B.S. in Computer Science with concentrations in ML and Systems @ Carnegie Mellon's School of Computer Science.

 Professional Contact: sihyunlee@cmu.edu